FoxHin5431/Agent_ref_Beta/README.md

 The longer-term aim is to make the verification layer as citation-style agnostic as possible: different reference formats should be normalised first, then checked using the same evidence-based validation process.

-## Open development

-I am developing Agent Ref openly so that the checking logic can be inspected, tested and improved.

-Issues, bug reports, edge cases and suggestions are welcome, particularly examples of reference formats that fail to parse or cases where the validator reaches the wrong conclusion.

-The project has been developed with extensive use of AI-assisted coding, Open AI, but the validation rules were developed independently of AI.

--

-## Reference debugging

-The interface includes a **Reference debugging tool** link to the hosted Regex Inspector for examining extracted fields and validation comparisons.

 ## Deployment

 Current beta deployment: